 We don’t know of any insurance companies who cover the cost of endoscopic sleeve gastroplasty.
 We work with you and your insurer to determine what your plan will cover and what your out-of-pocket costs will be.

 All costs must be paid before your procedure is scheduled.
 We offer prepaid packages that you can pay for out of pocket, with your tax-free health savings account (HSA) or with a third-party financing service.
 The package includes:

 - Physician’s services for the procedure and care up to 90 days after the procedure

 - Anesthesiologist’s services for general anesthesia during the procedure

 - One visit with a registered dietitian

-- Twelve monthly behavior coaching sessions, in person or via a secure, online interactive program, within 12 months after the procedure
+- Three monthly behavior coaching sessions per month, via a secure, HIPAA-compliant, online interactive program, within 12 months after the procedure.

 - Routine care at office visits for 90 days